-If you’re reading this from the United States, winter of 2016 has just kicked off.
-Spring isn’t in the forecast as of now, but that doesn’t mean you can’t get ahead on organizing and de-cluttering your company website.
+If you’re reading this from the United States, summer of 2018 has just kicked off.
+Fall isn’t in the forecast as of now, but that doesn’t mean you can’t get ahead on organizing and de-cluttering your company website.
 Just like storage spaces in your home, websites can collect dust and clutter over time, requiring a thorough cleaning every so often to keep things fresh and organized.

 Website Audit Step #1: Start With a Spreadsheet

 The first step to a website audit and cleaning is to document your findings in a spreadsheet.
 Open a blank spreadsheet and create categories for the following:

 - Webpage URL

 - Last date updated (if known)

 Depending on the volume of content that you have on your website, this can turn into a tedious task.
 However, it’s an important step in terms of identifying outdated data on your website and adding new, relevant information for your customers.

 Website Audit Step #2: Open up Google Analytics